aws/neptune-gremlin-client/README.md

 ## Example

 The following example shows how to build a `GremlinClient` that connects to and round-robins requests across all available Neptune serverless instances that have been tagged "analytics".
-The list of endpoints that match this section criteria is refreshed every 60 seconds.
-The refresh agent that updates the list of endpoints uses an AWS Lambda proxy function to retrieve details of the Neptune cluster's topology.
+The list of endpoints that match this selection criteria is refreshed every 60 seconds.
+The refresh agent that updates the list of endpoints uses an AWS Lambda proxy function to retrieve details of the Neptune database's cluster topology.

 ```
 EndpointsSelector selector = (cluster) ->